Pitfalls Businesses Set to Get to Your Money

-It’s not unheard of for struggling workers to rely on payday loans or bad credit loans to get in a last minute pre-payday food shop, or to replace a much needed appliance from the electricals aisle of a local supermarket.
+It’s not unheard of for struggling workers to rely on payday loans or even bad credit loans to get in a last minute pre-payday food shop, or to replace a much needed appliance from the electricals aisle of a local supermarket.

 These supermarkets understand consumer patterns, though, and make use of design features to make your shopping experience as profitable as possible for them.

 Some say that it’s unfair for these super-corporations to benefit in ways like this, but the reality is that these companies know exactly what they’re doing.

 Here’s some of the clever psychological tricks they pull to make sure you keep spending money: